Inca Civil War: Movements during the war

-From 1531 through 1532, the armies fought many battles.
+From 1531 to 1532, the armies fought many battles.
 Soon after his escape, Atahualpa moved his army south to the city of Ambato.
 There, on the plains of Mochacaxa, they found Huáscar's men, defeated them, and captured and killed many soldiers.
 Captives included the head general, Atoc, whom they tortured with darts and arrows.
-Atahualpa had his skull made into a "gilded drinking cup, which the Spaniards would note that Atahualpa was still using four years later.”
+Atahualpa had his skull made into a "gilded drinking cup, which the Spaniards would note that Atahualpa was still using four years later."

 Following this victory, Atahualpa strengthened his army and continued south into his brother's land, winning every encounter.
 Entering Cajamarca, he added to his numbers.
 He first tried peaceful means to gain loyalty from Huáscar's men; when that did not work, he killed large numbers of opponents.
 The survivors were frightened into surrender.
 One report described how Atahualpa massacred the Cañari tribesmen because they pledged allegiance to Huáscar.
 When he finally arrived in Cajamarca, Atahualpa sent the majority of his army ahead, led by his head generals, while he stayed in the safety of the city and explored rumors that the Spaniards were entering the land.

 Atahualpa's army pushed south through Huáscar's territory, winning at Bonbon and Jauja.
 The battle starting on the hillside of Vilcas seemed to favor Huáscar stationed in a stone fortress at the top of the hill, but eventually he retreated.
 Atahualpa's men won at Pincos, Andaguayias, at the battle between Curaguaci and Auancay northwest of Cuzco, at Limatambo, about 20 miles from Cuzco, and Ichubamba, where Huáscar's men fled.
-In 1532, with Cuzco endangered, “Huáscar sent another army to meet Atahualpa’s, but after precarious battles, his forces were routed," and Huáscar was captured.
+In 1532, with Cuzco endangered, "Huáscar sent another army to meet Atahualpa's, but after precarious battles, his forces were routed," and Huáscar was captured.
 Atahualpa's army had won the war.
 The news traveled back to Atahualpa in Cajamarca, where the army learned about the Spanish incursion.